 Willamette Valley Walnut

-Recognized for its dark range of rich colors and swirling grain patterns, Oregon Walnut is famous among luthiers and fine furniture makers.
+Recognized for its dark range of rich colors and swirling grain patterns, Oregon Walnut is famous among fine furniture makers.

-Walnut is a very hard wood of intense beauty, with dark chocolate, caramel, and occasional vanilla tones that redden with exposure to sunlight.
-It makes beautiful flooring, as well as furniture, butcher block, and other interior accents in a wide variety of additional applications.Brought over from England as root stock, Oregon's walnut is not a native species.
-It is mainly found in controlled orchard settings, urban yards, and other areas where it has been planted intentionally.
+Walnut is a very hard wood of intense beauty, with dark chocolate, caramel, and vanilla tones that redden with exposure to sunlight.
+It makes beautiful flooring, as well as furniture, butcher block, and other interior accents in a wide variety of applications.Originally, Walnut was brought over from England as root stock, walnut is not a native species.
+Many early settlers in Oregon brought the nuts to plant in their new home.
+That is why it is mainly found in controlled orchard settings, urban yards, and other areas where it has been planted intentionally.

-Our walnut lumber is milled from beetle-damaged trees salvaged from backyards and orchards in the Willamette Valley.
-Many of the walnut trees brought to the Pacific Northwest by early immigrants have become victims of a fast-spreading disease transmitted by beetles, called Thousand Cankers Disease, and have become hazard trees that require removal from backyards.
-We salvage this wood and turn it into live-edge slabs, butcher block and solid wood surfaces, and other beautiful products.
+Our walnut lumber is milled from trees salvaged from backyards and orchards in the Willamette Valley.
+Many of the walnut trees brought to the Pacific Northwest by early settlers are at the end of their life and need to be removed.
+We work with regional mills that salvage this wood and we offer it in live-edge slabs, flooring, butcher block and solid wood surfaces, and other beautiful interior products.

 - Live-edge slabs